 Degree sequence and course prerequisites must be followed; advanced courses may not be taken until acceptable skill levels are achieved.
 Students may request to enroll in courses without having completed the appropriate course prerequisites in exceptional cases.
-A Prerequisite Waiver form is available through the Office of Student Advising and the Office of the Registrar.
+A Prerequisite Waiver form is available through the Office of Academic Advising.

 All requests must be approved by the Student Advisor, Program Department Chair, and the Senior Vice President of Academic Affairs prior to registration.

 Failed courses should be repeated the next time the course is available.
-Students seeking to substitute a course not in their catalog year must have an approved Course Substitution form available in the Student Advising office.
+Students seeking to substitute a course not in their catalog year must have an approved Course Substitution form available from the Academic Advising office.